MPCritic: A plug-and-play MPC architecture for reinforcement learning: Algorithmic framework of

 \subsection{\mpcritic learning configurations}

 Different variants of \mpcritic depend on two factors: \begin{enumerate} \item \textbf{Role of the fictitious controller and model in \mpcritic.}\quad $\mu$ in \mpcritic may be viewed either as an approximation to the \ac{MPC} solution, or as any other parameter, trained entirely from the reward signal.
 The same distinction applies to the dynamic model $f$. \item \textbf{Definition of the policy.}\quad \mpcritic preserves the online \ac{MPC} agent for control simply by removing $\mu$.
 Alternatively, \mpcritic may be used solely as a critic network, leaving the opportunity to train a separate actor network for control. \end{enumerate} Thus, there are two extreme versions of \mpcritic.
-The one presented so far wherein $\mu$ is trained to minimize the loss defined by the \ac{MPC} objective, $f$ is derived from system identification, and the online control policy is \iac{MPC} derived from \mpcritic.
+The one presented so far trains $\mu$ to minimize the loss defined by the \ac{MPC} objective, acquires $f$ from system identification, and deploys an online \ac{MPC} policy derived from \mpcritic.
 The other extreme trains $\mu$ and $f$ entirely from reward, like arbitrary parameters in a critic network, while training a separate actor network for control.
+That is, \mpcritic can, in principle, learn a control-oriented model directly from reward, rather than a system identification method.
 The first view is useful when a predefined \ac{MPC} structure is known to be feasible for online control and possibly benefits from favorable theoretical properties, but requires tuning.
-The second view does not invoke \iac{MPC} agent and, therefore, does not require an NLP solver, meaning more complex structures may be used in \mpcritic to guide the learning of an easy-to-evaluate actor network; this could be viewed as an adaptive reward-driven view of approximate \ac{MPC}.
+The second view does not invoke \iac{MPC} agent and, therefore, does not require an NLP solver, meaning more complex structures may be used in \mpcritic to guide the learning of an easy-to-evaluate actor network; this could be viewed as an adaptive, reward-driven view of approximate \ac{MPC}.

 These different configurations are summarized in \cref{alg:RL,alg:mpcritic}. $\theta$ and $\phi$ refer to actor and critic parameters, respectively.
 Additionally, in light of these different flavors of \mpcritic, we define $\psi$ to be parameters inside \mpcritic that are trained under some auxiliary objective.
 Under one view of \mpcritic, we have $\psi = \{ \psi^{(\mu)}, \psi^{(f)} \}$ for the parameters of $\mu$ and $f$ trained in an approximate \ac{MPC} fashion and system identification, respectively.
 We may also have $\psi = \emptyset$, meaning we write $\phi^{(\mu)}, \phi^{(f)}$ because $\mu$ and $f$ are part of the set of critic parameters $\phi$.